blbadger/fractalgeoms/README.md

-A few programs to explore fractals.
+Programs to explore fractals.
 Primitive recursive as well as L-system generators for drawing fractals with Turtle, and box-counting dimension estimation is implemented as well.